 Habitat: Damp calcareous shores, ledges and swamps.
 [Non-tidal rivershore (non-forested, seasonally wet)]

 Range: Circumboreal, south to New England and west to Iowa.

 Aids to Identification: This spikerush is a perennial species with stems clustered on a short rhizome.
 Stems are normally 10-30 cm high, and not flattened.
 The solitary, terminal spikelet is ovoid, 4-8 mm long, with 3-9 flowers.
 The 2 lowest scales are the largest, up to 5.5 mm long.
 The achene is gray-brown with a thickened, confluent projection (tubercle).

 Ecological characteristics: In Maine, this species is known to occur on rocky river shores and riverside seeps.

 Phenology: Fruits July - September.

-Synonyms: Formerly known as Eleocharis pauciflora (Lightf.)
-Link, Eleocharis pauciflora (Lightf.)
-Link var. fernaldii Svens., Scirpus quinquefolius F.X.
-Harmann, or in older treatments, as Scirpus pauciflorus Lightf.
+Synonyms: Eleocharis pauciflora (Lightf.)
+Link; Eleocharis pauciflora (Lightf.)
+Link var. fernaldii Svens.; Scirpus quinquefolius F.X.
+Hartmann.

 Reason(s) for rarity: Suitable habitat naturally scarce.